rosklyar/nem-library/README.md

-# lightweight java library to integrate with NEM blockchain
+# Lightweight java library to integrate with NEM blockchain

 Uses:
 - feign(https://github.com/OpenFeign/feign) to make http calls to NIS(based on docs from https://bob.nem.ninja/docs/)